Updated: 4 days ago

 *It is important to note that back then, $80 was a reasonable amount for a session.
 Since then, prices have inflated, along with the general economy, and many practitioners charge between $100 - $200 for a single Reiki session.

 I empathize that many folx find Spiritual Services expensive and intimidating to invest in.
 I was once in that position too and I don't take the value of a person's hard-earned money lightly.
-In fact, that's why I offer free resources like the Truth seekers Inner Circle or pay-what-you-can/ energy exchange options for those who need financial accessibility.
+In fact, that's why I offer free resources like this blog and payment options for those who need financial accessibility.

 So why are Spiritual Services so expensive?